nextcloud/coding-standard/README.md

 return $config;
 ```

 To run the fixer you first have to [install it](https://github.com/FriendsOfPhp/PHP-CS-Fixer#installation).
-Then you can run `php-cs fix` to apply all automated fixes.
+Then you can run `php-cs-fixer fix` to apply all automated fixes.

 For convenience you may add it to the `scripts` section of your `composer.json`: